-BIOL-2 General Zoology
+BIOL-3 General Botany

-Applies the concepts introduced in Biology 1 to the study of animals and evolution.
-Animal topics include: patterns of diversity and classification, anatomy and physiology, development and significance of sexual reproduction.
-Evolution topics include speciation, macro-and microevolution, adaptation to environmental and social challenges and natural selection.
-Designed for biology majors and related fields, but open to all qualified students.
-Prerequisite: BIOL 1 (Biology majors) or BIOL 15 and MATH 52.
+Applies the concepts introduced in Biology 1 to the study of plants and general ecology.
+Topics include morphology, physiology, systematics, and evolutionary trends among cyanobacteria, algae, fungi, and plants.
+Populations, community, and ecosystems dynamics of higher plants will be emphasized.
+Designed primarily for biology majors and related fields but open to all qualified students.
+Prerequisite: BIOL 1 (BIOLOGY MAJORS) or BIOL 15 and MATH 52.
 (L)

-6354 MW 1:00PM-1:50PM & B.Nemeth W-625 MW 2:00PM-4:50PM
+1:00PM-1:50PM Lec & S.Touchman 4119 W-625 TTH TTH 2:00PM-4:50PM Lab